Sheila Wills

 Sheila Wills (born August 11, 1947) is an American actress, also known as Sheila DeWindt.
-She is known for her regular role on the television series B.J. and the Bear, and recurring roles on series including Days of Our Lives, Battlestar Galactica, and Generations.
+She is known for her regular role on the television series B. J. and the Bear, and recurring roles on series including Days of Our Lives, Battlestar Galactica, and Generations.

 Early life and education

 Wills was born in Louisiana and raised in Los Angeles, California.
 She started working at a young age, stating in 1982, "I've had a job since I was 11 - it might have been waiting tables or cleaning houses... but it helped me attain a goal".
 Wills graduated from Occidental College, where she later became an assistant dean of admissions.
 She had always wanted to be an actress, and quit her job in education shortly after attending an actor's workshop in Los Angeles in 1975.

 Career

 Before landing the role of Angie on B.J. and the Bear, Wills made guest appearances on a number of television series, including Baretta, Kojak, Quincy, and The Six Million Dollar Man.
 Later television appearances included McClain's Law, The Jeffersons, and The A-Team.
-Wills has also modeled and appeared in commercials and films, including Goldengirl, Youngblood, and Airport '79.
+Wills has also modeled and appeared in commercials and films, including Goldengirl, Youngblood, and The Concorde...
+Airport '79.